+Describe the overall implementation of the actions/services to achieve the articulated goal.
 Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.

 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.